shb/omni-score/README.md

 Omni-score
 ==========
-__"*-score" label generator__
+__The "*-score" label generator__

 What is this?
 -------------

-Omni-score is an exploration on the powers and limits of SVG via hand-crafted, programmatically manipulated, SVG document trees.
+Omni-score is an exploration on the powers and limits of SVG by hand-crafted, programmatically manipulated, SVG document trees.